Hazardous Waste Weekly Checklist

 Creating and maintaining great procedures is important for hazardous waste small quantity generators to effectively manage their waste streams and minimize the risk of state and federal fines.
 One of the most crucial practices that your company can do is establish, perform and document weekly inspections of hazardous waste storage areas.
-A regular and through inspection will quickly reveal small problems that are easy to fix and prevent them from turning into large problems that are time consuming and potentially costly to repair.
+A regular and thorough inspection will quickly reveal small problems that are easy to fix and prevent them from turning into large problems that are time-consuming and potentially costly to repair.

 If hazardous waste is accumulated in containers, a generator must comply with Title 22, Cal.
 Code Regs., division 4.5, chapter 15, article 9 (Use and Management of Containers).